Table of Contents

 Importing a Workflow

 To import a Workflow, go to the Workflow main page.
-Click on the dropdown arrow beside the ADD WORKFLOW button and select Import Workflow.
+Click on the dropdown arrow beside the Add Workflow button and select Import Workflow.

-Click Browse file to select your Workflow and click the IMPORT button.
+Click Browse file to select your Workflow and click the Import button.

 To import your Workflow successfully, please make sure: